ginstrom/paladin-novel/manuscript/chapter-19.md

 ***

 The council reconvened, the maps now bearing new marks, new possibilities.
-The encounter with Roderick, and Pell’s subsequent revelation, had added another layer of complexity to their already daunting task.
+The encounter with Roderick, and Pell's subsequent revelation, had added another layer of complexity to their already daunting task.

 "So, we feed this Alaric just enough to keep Roderick interested," Elena summarized, "and perhaps steer his 'conditional aid' in directions that benefit us most.
 Risky.
 But potentially very useful."